Boil Water Advisory – City of Idaho Falls

 Idaho Falls, ID – Due to a drop in water pressure, the City of Idaho Falls is issuing a boil water advisory for all properties located both north of Sunnyside Road AND west of Interstate 15, effective immediately.
-(This includes ALL properties north of Sunnyside Road, as well as ALL properties located west of Interstate 15.
-Refer to the map for a visual and to add clarity.)

 The city’s Water Division routinely monitors the conditions in the drinking water distribution system.
 The morning of January 5, 2023 the city experienced a drop in water pressure below 20 psi due to mechanical issues at two of the city’s wells.
 Public water systems are required to maintain a minimum of 20 psi during emergency situations.

 A drop in water pressure creates conditions that could allow contamination to enter the distribution system through backflow, by backpressure, or back-siphoning.
 As a result, there is an increased chance that the drinking water may contain disease-causing organisms.

 “To clarify, there is no known contamination of the water system.
 This boil advisory is being issued out of an abundance of caution until water sampling can confirm that the water does not contain disease-causing organisms,” states Idaho Falls Water Superintendent, Dave Richards.
 “In anticipation of events such as these, we chlorinate our source water to protect water quality within the system,” adds Richards.

 The timeframe in which the boil water advisory will be lifted is unknown at this time and depends on the results of the water sampling being done now.
 Water sampling, once submitted to the lab, typically take approximately 12 hours to complete.
 The city of Idaho Falls will issue another notice when property owners no longer need to boil water.